-- Present information during running times at sea and during formal educational programs (often after dinner).
+- Present information during run times and formal presentations of educational programs (often after dinner).
 Topics of focus should include Alaska Native culture, local history, local industry including fishing, timber, etc., and company history.

 - Oversee and schedule educational presentations and other activities onboard.

-- Work closely with the captain to coordinate various types of active exploration off vessel, including kayaking, hikes, and skiff excursions.
+- Work closely with the captain to coordinate various types of active exploration off vessel, including kayaking, hikes, and DIB excursions.

-- Communicate with the dining crew, the captain and the hospitality crew to keep everything on schedule.
+- Communicate with the Captain, Hotel Manager and the hospitality crew to keep everything on schedule.

-- The True Alaskan Guide should actively monitor guest responses to programming and activities and create plans to improve guest service.
+- Actively monitor guest response to programming and activities and create plans to improve guest service.